Lallassu/wizardwarz/README.md

 # WizardWarz
 Play the game here: http://wizardwarz.nergal.se

-(NOTE: The game is currently running on port 8082 on my server so if you are behind a firewall it might not work for you.)
+*NOTE: The game is currently running on port 8082 on my server so if you are behind a firewall it might not work for you*

 ## Description
 WizardWarz is a ThreeJS WebGL/Javascript multiplayer shoot-em-up game.
 It has unique generated maps with a NodeJS backend where maps are generated and it also supports multiplayer.